huangsam/chowist/README.md

 ### How to run the test suite

 `bundle exec rspec spec` should have a complete test suite that runs successfully.

-### Services

-Coveralls, Travis CI and Gemnasium are implemented via service hooks for my GitHub page.
-Please use your own hooks if you plan to fork my project.

 ### Deployment instructions